-Sinner or not, when one comes right up to Hawaii’s lava flows and peers into the abyss of surreal beauty and incredible power, one is duly humbled by Mother Nature’s machinations.
-The eerie scene gives the illusion of being present at the beginning of life on Earth.
+Sinner or not, when one comes right up a lava flow and peers into the abyss of surreal beauty and incredible power, one is duly humbled by Mother Nature’s machinations.
+The eerie scene gave the illusion of being present at the beginning of life on Earth.

 Hawaii Volcanoes National Park

-The awesome display of Mother Nature’s fireworks, or in this case, of Madame Pele, the Hawaiian volcano goddess, attracts thousands of visitors daily at Hawaii Volcanoes National Park on the Island of Hawaii (also known as the Big Island).
-Hawaii is one of the few places in the world where an erupting volcano can be viewed close up in relative safety.
+The awesome display of Mother Nature’s fireworks, or in this case, of Madame Pele, the Hawaiian volcano goddess, attracted thousands of visitors daily at Hawaii Volcanoes National Park on the Island of Hawaii (also known as the Big Island).
+At the time, Hawaii was one of the few places in the world where an erupting volcano could be viewed close up in relative safety.

-The current activity began with cracks in the earth’s surface that created lava flows, which increased over time.
+That mighty power was in full evidence on May 17, 2018, when the volcano erupted at the summit in Halemaʻumaʻu.
+It threw ash 30,000 feet (9,144 m) into the air.
+The activity began with cracks in the earth’s surface that created lava flows, which increased over time.
 The lava ran several miles down slope in vast surface flows, at times reaching the sea through underground lava tubes.

-Since the eruption began, lava flows several feet deep have covered some 45 square miles (11655 hectares) of rain forest and desert.
-The eruption has also created more than 560 acres (226 hectares) of new land along Hawai`i’s southeast coast.
+In that eruption, lava flows several feet deep covered some 45 square miles (11655 hectares) of rain forest and desert.
+The eruption created more than 560 acres (226 hectares) of new land along Hawai`i’s southeast coast.

-The eruption has claimed no lives, but it has had a serious impact on area residents.
-It has devastated the quiet seaside village of Kalapana and area subdivisions, wiping out more than 180 homes and other buildings, and disrupting many lives.
-Flows have covered beach parks, several miles of roads and power lines, archaeological and historical sites, and a national park visitor’s center.
-It has also destroyed rare plant and animal habitats.
+The eruption has claimed no lives, but it had a serious impact on area residents.
+It devastated the quiet seaside village of Kalapana and area subdivisions, wiping out more than 180 homes and other buildings, and disrupting many lives.
+Flows covered beach parks, several miles of roads and power lines, archaeological and historical sites, and a national park visitor’s center.
+It destroyed rare plant and animal habitats.

 Chain of Craters Road

-In spite of all the destruction, the volcano is an amazing display.
-The 20-mile (32 km) drive down the Chain of Craters Road to the eruption site is visually stunning.
+Today, there is no visible lava flow, but 20-mile (32 km) drive down the Chain of Craters Road to the eruption site is visually stunning.
 The fern and ohia lehua forest (Hawaii’s most prolific native tree) open to vast stretches of lava flows reaching several miles down to the distant coastline.